 You may already have good systems in place but how long is it since they were reviewed?
 Workplace safety is ever changing and evolving.
 Procedures, methods and strategies need to be constantly reviewed, revised and adjusted to suit environmental and equipment changes.

 Just as systems and procedures need to be revised and updated, so too do your training initiatives.
 Do you have new employees?
 Is ongoing training being carried out for young and inexperienced workers?
 Persons new to the working environment require high levels of supervision and training to ensure that they are familiar with all of the controls needed to work safely.
 What about your existing employees?
 Are they being catered for with refresher courses?
 Just because someone has been doing the same job for a long time doesn't mean that they can't learn new efficiencies or better practices.

 Are you open to communication?
 It is most important that your workers feel comfortable enough to speak up if they see something unsafe or potentially dangerous or hazardous.
 Are regular toolbox meetings being conducted and are they a place where feedback is welcomed?

 Have you checked that all your existing employees have up to date industry accreditations?
 Qualifications for courses such as First Aid and Working at Height etc. can easily be forgotten or overlooked and if lapsed may mean workers are not up to date with the latest requirements.

-Why not review your Working at Heights Practices by taking a 3 minute Height Safety Health Check to assess your risk.
+Why not review your Working at Heights Practices by taking a 3 minute Height Safety Risk Calculator to assess your risk.